-In reality, God is holy-love; He is transcendent and personal.
-This is most vividly presented in the New Testament in the person of Jesus.
+In reality, God is love.
+He is transcendent but He is also personal.
+This is most vividly presented in the New Testament in the person of Jesus Christ.
 God cares about us immensely.
-He is also Lord of the universe and wants to transform us into something greater.
+He is the Creator of the universe, yet His eye is on the sparrow:

-Sometimes false perceptions of who God really is can cloud your perspective.
+Sometimes false perceptions of who God really is can cloud our perspective.
 God is not an abusive father and He is not distant.
-He is everlasting perfect love and wants to be in relationship with every single one of his children.
+He is everlasting perfect love and wants to be in fellowship with every single one of His children.

 Subscribe to My Newsletter